newplayerdev/RandomHeartAttack/README.md

-The risk of dying from a heart attack, anytime.

-A simple PMMP 5.x plugin that injects a dose of hardcore survival into your server.
+A simple and really useful PMMP 5.x plugin that gives you a slim chance of dying of a hearth attack anytime while you are playing.

-    Every player is assigned a random tick lifespan upon joining.
+- Every player is assigned a random tick lifespan upon joining.

-    This countdown is saved and persists across disconnections.
+- This countdown is saved and persists across disconnections.

-    When the time runs out, the player instantly dies from a heart attack.
+- When the time runs out, the player instantly dies from a heart attack.

-    Random Lifespan: from a few seconds up to 300 hours of non-stop gameplay (can be changed in the code if you'd like to)
+- Random Lifespan: from a few seconds up to 300 hours of non-stop gameplay (can be changed in the code if you'd like to)

 <img width="1920" height="1050" alt="image" src="https://github.com/user-attachments/assets/7c32bd02-1dc9-41de-b4e2-2de3703736b1" />